hahnicity/ecs251-final-project/README.md

     flintrock --config flintrock.config.yml launch ecs251

-This will set up our spark cluster
+This will set up our spark cluster.
+After this we need to login to our spark cluster to configure it.

+    scp -r ecs251-final-project ec2-user@master.public.ip.address
+    flintrock --config flintrock.config.yml login ecs251
+    cd ecs251-final-project
+    ./bootstrap.sh

 #Running
+## Locally
 To run the analysis perform the installation steps then run in python

     python learn.py

 This will run the analysis and output desired information at the end of the run

+## On Spark cluster
+Log in to the spark master, run bootstrap and then run the learner

+    ./bootstrap.sh
+    python learn.py --with-spark